 3. Go on a holiday

 Want to lose feelings for someone you see every day?
 A change of scene might do you a world of good.
-A holiday is a great way to nurse a broken heart.
-And if you are in a situation where you don’t know how to get over someone you see every day, a holiday could put things into perspective.
+A holiday is arguably the easiest way to get over someone.
+A holiday could put things into perspective.
 Getting someone off your mind becomes easier when it is occupied with exciting new experiences.

-4. Stay professional
+4. Keep things professional

 Related Reading: 5 Steps To Ensure Closure After A Breakup – Are You Following These?